ksu1000/portfolio_Kseniia_Kh/README.md

 # Portfolio

 ## 1. Introduction
 This repository showcases a collection of my projects focused on **Machine Learning** and **Deep Learning**, leveraging Python and TensorFlow.
 The work is categorized into three main areas according to the input data type: image, tabular data, and text.
 Below, you will find a description of these categories and completed projects.

+One of my latest work is a **Question-Answering** System built using Retrieval Augmented Generation (RAG) with the Llama **LLM**.
+This system takes user queries, retrieves relevant context from a set of documents, and generates coherent answers in multiple languages, adapting to the language of the input.
+The project highlights my ability to work with large language models, retrieval systems, and text-based data, providing a real-world example of how machine learning can be applied to natural language processing tasks.

-But first, let me introduce myself a little
+But first, let me introduce myself a little.

 ## 2. About Me: A Picture is Worth a Thousand Words